 Database administrators work closely with database management systems.
 After examining these systems they discern what management method would work best for the system.
 This discernment process involves properly identifying user requirements and creating computer databases.
 As database administrators put their ideas into application they must also coordinate and test all modifications they have made to the system.
 Database administrators are concerned with making systems operate with as few glitches as possible.

 Database administrators also work with security issues concerning computers.
 They design and implement security measures to ensure data integrity within the operations system as well as creating backup systems to protect sensitive data.
-In 2007, database administrators earned $67,250 in median annual earnings.
+Based on 2014 numbers from the BLS, database administrators earned $80,280 in median annual salary.

-Computer scientists often work in academic or other research centered institutions.
-In research settings computer scientists work on a range of theoretical issues including programming language design, virtual reality development, and advancing ideas towards the relationship between computer technologies and humanity.
+In academic or other research-based settings, computer scientists may work on a range of theoretical issues including programming language design, virtual reality development, and advancing the relationship between computer technologies and humanity.
 Computer scientists working in the realm of private industry often conduct research and apply their findings in actual settings.
-According to the Bureau of Labor Statistics, computer scientists earned a median annual salary of $97,970.
+According to the BLS, computer and information research scientists earned a median annual salary of $108,360 in 2014.

 Is Computer Science Right For You?

-When considering enrolling in an online or campus-based computer science degree program you may want to consider many issues.
-By exploring your intentions and questions you should be better able to decide if a career in the field of computer science is right for you.
-The following list of questions are intended to initiate some important considerations:
+When considering enrolling in an online or campus-based computer science degree program, there are many issues you may want to consider.
+The following list of questions are intended to initiate some important considerations about whether a career in the field of computer science is right for you:

 - What is the focus of the degree program you are considering?